Minimizing Sensitivity to Model Misspecification: Conclusion

 \section{Conclusion}

 We propose a framework for estimation and inference in the presence of model misspecification.
-The methods we develop allow one to perform sensitivity analysis for existing estimators, and to construct improved estimators and confidence intervals that are less sensitive to model assumptions.

-Our approach can handle parametric and semi-parametric forms of misspecification.
-It is based on a minimax mean squared error rule, which consists of a one-step adjustment of the initial estimate.
+This allows researchers to perform sensitivity analysis for existing estimators, and to construct improved estimators and confidence intervals that are less sensitive to model assumptions.
+Our approach is based on a minimax mean squared error rule, which consists of a one-step adjustment of the initial estimate.
 This adjustment is motivated by both robustness and efficiency, and it remains valid when the identification of the ``large'' model is irregular or point-identification fails.
 Hence, our approach provides a {complement to partial identification methods}, when the researcher sees her reference model as a plausible, albeit imperfect, approximation to reality.

-Lastly, given a parametric reference model, implementing our estimators and confidence intervals {does not} require estimating a {larger model}.
-This is an attractive feature in complex models such as dynamic structural models, for which sensitivity analysis methods are needed.
+Given a parametric reference model, implementing our estimators and confidence intervals {does not} require estimating a {larger model}.
+This is an attractive feature in complex models such as dynamic structural models, for which sensitivity analysis methods are needed. {Lastly, while our theory applies quite generally, we have provided explicit expressions and described implementation in two specific classes of problems: parametric models, and semi-parametric likelihood models with a mixture structure.
+Generalizing the applicability of the approach to other semi-parametric models is an important task for future work.}